Warlib1975/azureiotedge-simulated-temperature-sensor/README.md

 Some description available in Russian at the page http://www.bizkit.ru/2018/11/12/5737/

 To build module you need to do some changes in files:

-To build module you need to do some changes in files:
 1. Create in Microsoft Azure IoT Hub new Continers Registry.
 Get username and password to push compiled module.
 2. Create file with name ".env" filled with created Container Registry authorization data:
 	CONTAINER_REGISTRY_USERNAME_docker=